AdriaanBoshoff/SteamWebAPI/README.md

 # SteamWebAPI
 Add the uSteamWebAPI.pas to your project and uses then enjoy.
+I would reccomend this as a parser https://github.com/thomaserlang/delphi-json

 # Supported: